 2000 – 2020: The Modern Times

 The last two decades have seen a series of innovations in the evolution of cars like the power steering, tubeless tyres, inbuilt navigation and cruise control.
 Amongst many other things, electric cars have become the latest trend with companies like Tesla dominating the space with electric cars that can outperform traditional supercars on all counts.
+The benefits of electric vehicles for the environment is huge.
 Despite what you might think, electric vehicles are actually older than gasoline-driven ones, but it’s taken well over a century for them to catch up with the competition.

 Among other inventions, companies like Google are reportedly working on developing cars with onboard sensors (like ‘radar’ and ‘lidar’) that can navigate their way around the world while the people inside sit back and enjoy the view.
 Part robot, part computer, part old-fashioned automobile, these hybrid machines are likely to prove far safer and much more environmentally friendly than cars driven by us careless, fallible humans!

 There can be endless possibilities of how a car can be modified to be more useful, more efficient and environmentally friendly.
 With all the amazing inventions that the car is made up of today, one still wonders what would it take to invent a car that can fly or a car that runs on seawater as a fuel.
+Here is yet another vehicle’s evolution and timeline you might be interested in, the history of bicycles.
 What do you think will be the next big invention in the world of cars?
 Share with us in the comment section below.

 Charu, a feminist and an accidental writer, is yet to master the art of writing about herself.
 Always curious to learn new stuff, she ends up spending a lot of time unlearning the incorrect lessons.
 She enjoys all sorts of stories – real, fictional, new, old, hers and would love hearing yours too.
 Feel free to ping her at [email protected] to share anything that you think is worth sharing.